Slavery in medieval Europe: Slavery in Scandinavia

 The laws from 12th and 13th centuries describe the legal status of two categories.
 According to the Norwegian Gulating code (in about 1160), domestic slaves could not, unlike foreign slaves, be sold out of the country.
-This and other laws defined slaves as their master’s property at the same level as cattle; if either were harmed then the perpetrator was responsible for damages, but if either caused damage to property then the owners were held accountable.
+This and other laws defined slaves as their master's property at the same level as cattle; if either were harmed then the perpetrator was responsible for damages, but if either caused damage to property then the owners were held accountable.
 It also described a procedure for giving a slave their freedom.
 According to the Law of Scania slaves could be granted freedom or redeem it themselves, upon which they must then be accepted into a new kin group or face societal ostracization.

 The Law of Scania indicates free men may become slaves as a way to atone for a crime with the implication they would be eventually freed.
 Likewise, the Gotlander Guta Lag indicates slavery could be for a fixed period and as a method to pay for debt.
 Within the Older Västgöta Law widows are only allowed to remarry if an enslaved fostre or fostra could manage the farm in her absence.
-Likewise, the Younger Västgöta Law indicates further trust for fostre and fostra as they could occasionally be entrusted with the master’s keys.
+Likewise, the Younger Västgöta Law indicates further trust for fostre and fostra as they could occasionally be entrusted with the master's keys.
 Likewise, some fostre were in such a trusted position they could undertake military actions while a slave.
 Yet, for all their independence, any children of fostre or fostra were still property of their masters.

 A freed slave did not have full legal status; for example, the punishment for killing a former slave was low.
-A former slave’s son also had a low status, but higher than that of his parents.
+A former slave's son also had a low status, but higher than that of his parents.
 Women were commonly taken as slaves and forced into concubinage for lords.
 The children of these women had little formal rights with inheritance and legitimacy possible should they be needed for succession or favored by their parents, but nothing was guaranteed.

-Slavery began to be replaced by a feudal-style tenant farmer economy wherein free men tied to the land worked farms for a lord reducing the need for slaves The Norwegian law code from 1274, Landslov (Land’s law), does not mention slaves, but former slaves.
-Thus it seems like slavery was abolished in Norway by this time.
-In Sweden, slavery was abolished in 1334.
+Slavery began to be replaced by a feudal-style tenant farmer economy wherein free men tied to the land worked farms for a lord reducing the need for slaves The Norwegian law code from 1274, Landslov (Land's law), does not mention slaves, but former slaves.
+Thus it seems that slavery was abolished in Norway by this time.
+In Denmark, slavery was gradually replaced by serfdom (hoveriet) in the 13th century, and in Sweden, slavery was abolished in 1334 and not replaced with serfdom, which never existed in Sweden.